mahoney1/test/acl_trading.md

 #### Everyday activities - rule objectives:

 1a.
-Traders can see and update their own profile only (participant record) 1b.
+Traders can see and update their own profile only (participant record)

+1b.
 Allow Traders access to all operations on their own assets (Commodities)

 2. Restrict Participants of type 'Trader' such that only they can submit `Trade` transactions (as there may be several transactions defined in the model, over time, in an 'live'/operational business network)

 #### Historical records  - rule objectives:

-3. Ensure Traders can only see the history of their own transactions instigated by them.
+3. Ensure Traders can only see the history of transactions they have created.
 4. Allow a Participant of type REG (Regulator) the authority to see the history of all historical transactions committed by Traders (as well as working with their own participant profile) - there are two rule subsets for this - 4a and 4b.

 It is important to note at this point that the namespace `org.acme.trading` (our Commodity Trading business network) has no business network ACLS defined (just has system ones) and therefore access to resources inside that business network are implicity 'denied' by default.